-Depending on how verbal your toddler is and how good their language skills, this may or may not work for you.
+Depending on how verbal your toddler is and how good their language skills are, this may or may not work for you.

-But if you do have a talkative toddler, you could get started on introducing the concept and process sooner than you think.
+But if you do have a talkative toddler, you start introducing the concept and plan sooner than you think.

-You’re going to get them potty trained sooner or later, so the sooner they start thinking and talking about it, the sooner they’ll be ready to give it a try.
+You’ve gotta potty train them eventually, so the sooner they start thinking and talking about it, the sooner they’ll be ready to try.

-Use your conversations around potty training to guide behavioral change.
+You can also use your conversations around potty training to lead to behavioral changes.

-Not only will it help them to adjust to the idea of it sooner, but it’ll help lay a conceptual foundation for behavioral change.
+Not only will it help them to adjust to the idea of it faster, it’ll help lay a conceptual foundation for their new potty habits!

 #3 Make A Special Space